apollographql/apollo-client/docs/source/meteor.md

     } else if (renderProps) {

-      // use createMeteorNetworkInterface to get a preconfigured network interface const networkInterface = createMeteorNetworkInterface({
+      // use createMeteorNetworkInterface to get a preconfigured network interface
+      // #1 network interface can be used server-side thanks to polyfilled `fetch` const networkInterface = createMeteorNetworkInterface({
         opts: {
           credentials: 'same-origin',